Western Digital (NASDAQ:WDC) PT Raised to $85.00

-Western Digital (NASDAQ:WDC) had its target price increased by analysts at Royal Bank of Canada from $64.00 to $85.00 in a research report issued to clients and investors on Friday, The Fly reports.
-The brokerage currently has an “outperform” rating on the data storage provider’s stock.
-Royal Bank of Canada’s price target would suggest a potential upside of 29.77% from the stock’s previous close.
+Western Digital (NASDAQ:WDC) had its price objective increased by research analysts at Deutsche Bank from $80.00 to $85.00 in a research note issued on Friday, The Fly reports.
+The brokerage presently has a “buy” rating on the data storage provider’s stock.
+Deutsche Bank’s price target points to a potential upside of 29.77% from the stock’s previous close.

-Several other equities analysts have also commented on WDC.
-Cleveland Research reaffirmed a “hold” rating on shares of Western Digital in a report on Monday, October 21st.
-ValuEngine raised shares of Western Digital from a “sell” rating to a “hold” rating in a report on Saturday, December 21st.
-Loop Capital raised shares of Western Digital from a “hold” rating to a “buy” rating and increased their target price for the company from $50.00 to $75.00 in a report on Monday, October 14th.
-Cowen raised shares of Western Digital from a “market perform” rating to an “outperform” rating and increased their target price for the company from $45.00 to $88.00 in a report on Tuesday, January 7th.
-Finally, Mizuho reaffirmed a “buy” rating and set a $80.00 target price (up previously from $75.00) on shares of Western Digital in a report on Thursday.
-Two analysts have rated the stock with a sell rating, ten have given a hold rating, fifteen have given a buy rating and one has given a strong buy rating to the company.
-The stock presently has an average rating of “Buy” and a consensus target price of $76.87.
+A number of other analysts have also recently issued reports on the company.
+BTIG Research restated an “in-line” rating and set a $80.00 price objective on shares of Western Digital in a research report on Friday.
+Mizuho restated a “buy” rating and set a $80.00 price objective (up from $75.00) on shares of Western Digital in a research report on Thursday.
+Wells Fargo & Co restated a “buy” rating on shares of Western Digital in a research report on Thursday.
+Bank of America boosted their price objective on Western Digital from to in a research report on Wednesday, January 8th.
+Finally, Susquehanna Bancshares restated a “buy” rating and set a $100.00 price objective on shares of Western Digital in a research report on Thursday.
+Two investment analysts have rated the stock with a sell rating, ten have assigned a hold rating, fifteen have given a buy rating and one has issued a strong buy rating to the stock.
+The stock has a consensus rating of “Buy” and an average price target of $76.87.

 Western Digital Corporation develops, manufactures, and sells data storage devices and solutions worldwide.
 It offers client devices, including hard disk drives (HDDs) and solid state drives (SSDs) for computing devices, such as desktop and notebook PCs, security surveillance systems, gaming consoles, and set top boxes; flash-based embedded storage products for mobile phones, tablets, notebook PCs, and other portable and wearable devices, as well as automotive, IoT, industrial, and connected home applications; flash-based memory wafers; and embedded storage solutions and iNAND embedded flash products, such as multi-chip package solutions.